SilentCoast/LogInspector/README.md

   "TimeEnd": "20.04.2021"
 }
 ```
+3. **View Output:** View the filtered logs in the specified output location.

 ### Get Started
 Ready to simplify your log analysis process?
 Check out LogInspector on GitHub and start using it today!